addrummond/claney/Readme.md

 ## Limitations

-Claney has an fairly minimalist take on what a router is.
+Claney has a minimalist take on what a router is.
 A router is function that maps an HTTP method and path string to either 'not found' or

 * a name,
 * a set of named parameters,